mickem/www.nsclient.org/content/blog/nsclient++/2010/2010-04-13/new-nightly-with-support-for-dates-in-new-checkeventlog/post.md

 Tags: eventlog, filter, sql, status
 Status: published

 Hello.
-A new nightly build will be out tomorrow morning (don't think I have time to build it before bedtime tonight).
-It will feature support for date/time in the new CheckEventLog.
+A new nightly build is out.
+It features support for date/time in the new CheckEventLog.
 Dates are handled somewhat differently from before, but more "logical" I hope.
 Dates are specified like so:

      generated gt -2d